Welcome to 'Off the Rails'

 For the more adventurous there are walks for all abilities, from the challenge of the Five Sisters at Kintail or the majestic Cuillins, or for those less energetic there are gentle lochside walks straight from the front door of the station.

 A ten minute walk will take you to the heart of the village, where there are two hotels and a restaurant, all of which have won awards for their great food and drink.
 There is also a takeaway which is open in the summer.
-Plockton is a haven for arts and crafts, with many galleries, gift shops, as well as the famous Calum's Seal Trips and boat hire.
+Plockton is a haven for arts and crafts, with many galleries, gift shops, as well as the famous Calum's Seal Trips.

 We look forward to welcoming you to 'Off the Rails' Plockton's most original self-catering accommodation, and where you can step back in time to the great age of the railways.

 Jane and Calum Mackenzie